deepskies/DeepLensSBI/README.md

 ---

 Analysis notebooks are found in the "Analysis" folder.
 These notebooks document how to produce the plots that are published in the paper.
+The files required to run the notebooks can be found in the Zenodo repository for this project.